 The Final Word

 My thanks go to Ron for his willingness to share his work with my readers.
 He seems to have this intuitive sense of knowing the answers to my questions before I even ask.
 Pretty cool.

-Of course those of you that have been around for awhile are familiar with Ron and his 5-part Propane for Preppers Series as well as his series of books on Non-Electric Lighting.
+Of course, those of you that have been around for a while are familiar with Ron and his 5-part Propane for Preppers Series as well as his series of books on Non-Electric Lighting.
 He really knows his stuff!